larryswinger/foilhat.party/README.md

 * Upload the footage somewhere.
 We recommend [anonfiles.com](https://anonfiles.com).
 You can also use Google Drive, Dropbox, or [Mega.nz](https://mega.nz/).

 * Send an email to larryswinger(at)armormail.net with "Windsor Freedom Rally" as the subject.
 Include a link to the footage inside the email.

+* If you're only sharing a few photos, you can include them as attachments to the email instead.

+* If you're sharing a big number of photos, it's easier to upload them as a single archive.
+Put them all in a folder, right click the folder and select "Compress".
+A zip file will be created which you can upload to any of the services listed above.

 These videos and images will all be shared online in a 100% free/libré and open-source gallery (details coming soon) and anyone may create and share: